History & culture in Bloemfontein

-For those who love the finer things in life, don't miss the Oliewenhuis Art Museum - an attractive Cape-Dutch-inspired gallery filled with creative treasures and significant artworks.
+Art lovers should be sure to visit he Oliewenhuis Art Museum, an attractive Cape-Dutch-inspired gallery filled with creative treasures and significant artworks.
 There are also the Motheo Art Route and the Mangaung Cultural Route for those who like to get involved in culture in a real way.

 The BaSotho have a proud and tenacious history, and one of the historic highlights of a trip to the Free State is a visit to the Basotho Cultural Village in QwaQwa, close to the Golden Gate Highlands National Park.

-Of course, if you're in the mood for something rather different (and sporty) whilst in Bloemftonein there's always the Choet Visser Rugby Museum.
+Of course, if you're in the mood for something rather different (and sporty) whilst in Bloemfontein there's always the Choet Visser Rugby Museum.

 Travel tips & Planning info